 As time passed, the Stitchers focused solely on embroidery and stitching.
 In 1989, when the Embroiderers’Association of Canada was formed, the Stitchers of Nova Scotia decided to become a chapter of EAC.
 The new national group had the same goals of encouraging traditional skills.
-They offered a bigger membership, teaching seminars, and a larger sense of connection with women of similar interests across the country.
+They offered a bigger membership, teaching seminars, and a larger sense of connection between people with similar interests across the country.

 A few years later, there were other chapters of EAC in Nova Scotia, so the Halifax group decided to change its name to one that was more descriptive of the group.
 The old town clock, one of the most recognizable symbols of the city, was incorporated into the chapter’s name and logo.